Friends of Corte Madera Creek

 Fish Ladder

-The second award will fund the design and permitting necessary to replace two old fish ladders on San Anselmo Creek; one is at Saunders Avenue in San Anselmo and the second in Fairfax at Pastori Avenue.
-Although some steelhead can get through these two fish ladders, neither meets the current standards for fish passage used by NOAA Fisheries and California Department of Fish and Game.
+The second contract funded some of the design and permitting necessary to replace two old fish ladders and install a new one on San Anselmo Creek: at Saunders Avenue in San Anselmo and at Pastori Avenue in Fairfax (with old fish ladders), and at Lansdale Station.
+Although some steelhead can get through the fish ladders, neither one meets the current standards for fish passage used by NOAA Fisheries and California Department of Fish and Game.

 For more information: